Robust Topology Optimization Using Multi-Fidelity Variational Autoencoders

-One of the major challenges of RTO is its computational expense attributed to the high dimensionality of design variables \cite{diab20} and multiple iterations of optimizations \cite{watts19}.
+We focus, in this paper, on RTO methods and their applications, addressing one of their major challenges, which is the computational expenses attributed to the high dimensionality of design variables~\cite{abueidda2020topology} and multiple iterations of optimizations~\cite{watts2019simple}.
 This has led the researchers to study how data-driven machine learning algorithms can be used to address this issue.
-In design optimization, the application of deep learning has been explored in various problems \cite{oh19}, such as topology optimization \cite{banga18,cang19,liu19,sosnovik17,yu19}, shape parametrization \cite{burnap16,umetani17}, meta modeling \cite{gomes17,li16,tompson17}, material design \cite{chen18,jiao18,xu17} and design preference \cite{pan16}.
+There has been a surge in research interest to use machine learning, specifically deep learning algorithms, in the area of numerical analysis, to enable faster and accurate evaluation of responses of physical systems by exploiting the underlying governing equations of the problem, observational data, or both~\cite{thuerey2021pbdl, karniadakis2021physics}, and offsetting the computational challenges associated with the numerical methods.
+In the area of design optimization, the application of deep learning has been explored in various problems~\cite{oh2019deep}, such as topology optimization~\cite{banga20183d,cang2019one,lei2019machine,SosnovikOseledets,yu2019deep}, shape parametrization~\cite{burnap2016estimating,umetani2017exploring}, meta modeling~\cite{farimani2017deep,guo2016convolutional,tompson2017accelerating}, material design~\cite{yang2018microstructural,cang2018improving,cang2017microstructure} and design preference~\cite{burnap2016improving}.

-Among the neural network models, convolutional neural network (CNN) models have been used for topology optimization with limited training data \cite{gu18}.
-There has also been studies to predict the optimal designs under various input variables (e.g. loading magnitudes), where a feed forward neural network could be used to map the prescribed loading condition to the optimal design \cite{ulu16}.
-In order to improve the computational time, Yu \cite{yu19} proposed a CNN-based encoder and decoder to generate a low resolution structure from a set of optimal topology designs.
-This low resolution structure is then upscaled using conditional Generative Adversarial Networks, thus avoiding Finite Element iterations.
-Guo \cite{allison18} performed topology optimization on low dimensional latent space using variational autoencoder and style transfer.
-Cang \cite{cang19} used active learning to improve the training of a neural network so that it would result in near optimal topologies.
+Among the deep learning methods used for improving the computational efficiency of topology optimization problems, convolutional neural network (CNN) models~\cite{lecun1995convolutional} have been used successfully with limited training data~\cite{gu2018novo}, for a single input variable. \cite{ulu2016data}, further, studied how fully connected neural networks can be used for obtaining optimal designs under varying input variables (e.g. loading magnitudes), by training the model to map the prescribed loading condition to the optimal design.
+In order to improve the computational time, ~\cite{yu2019deep} proposed a CNN-based encoder and decoder to generate a low-resolution structure from a set of optimal topology designs.
+This low-resolution structure is then upscaled using conditional Generative Adversarial Networks, thus avoiding finite element iterations.
+Furthermore, ~\cite{guo2018indirect} performed topology optimization on low dimensional latent space using variational autoencoder and style transfer and ~\cite{cang2019one} used active learning to improve the training of a neural network so that it would result in near optimal topologies.